Uyeasound

 Uyeasound is a village on the Isle of Unst, the northernmost island of the Shetland Islands, Scotland.
 It takes its name from the neighbouring strait of the same name, which looks over to the Isle of Uyea.

 Uyeasound is home to Greenwell's Booth, a Hanseatic trading storehouse, as well as Muness Castle.

+In popular culture

+English rock band The Cure's 1993 EP, Lost Wishes, features an instrumental track titled "Uyea Sound".